 The touchpad is, unsurprisingly, one of the best you can buy on any machine.
 Apple has mastered quality touchpads for some years now, and even the best touchpads on Windows devices often can’t beat the gesture support Apple supplies with their glass-coated trackpads.
 When the company reinvented their Pro line in 2016, they also redesigned the touchpads to be far larger than they were before, making for an expansive and easy to use area on their laptops.

 You don’t have to let the controversy surrounding the keyboard on these laptops scare you off, but it is important to note that plenty of regular Apple users have found themselves with inactive keys for seemingly miniscule reasons.
 You’ll want to test out the keyboard in an Apple Store before you pick one up if you can.
-In all honesty, you can probably pick up one of these and not worry too much about something bad happening to your keyboard, but it’s important to keep in mind before you do.

 Finally, despite the machine being slimmed down last year, the speakers on this MacBook Pro are still some of the best you can buy on a laptop, really only bested by the 15″ MacBook Pro.
 You won’t be disappointed with the sound.
 Battery life is also similar, with a rated battery life of about ten hours.
 It’s important to remember that some programs, including Chrome, may drastically reduce the battery life you see on these laptops.
 If you’re worried about getting the most from your battery, you’ll want to switch your default browser over to Safari.